vonhathanh/ForexBot/README.md

 - Implement weight initialization
 - Use convnet to test on non-stationary data (this can't be done right now because stable baseline convnet only accept image input)
 # Dones
+- Normalize reward and other input features (done)
+- Using news data as feature, we must calculate avg time the market is affected by news and then distribute it accordingly to current timeframe (done)
 - Investigate why our win rate is 50% eventhough we did overfit the data  (done, mostly because we train it incorrectly)
 - Setup progressive training environment